 What's better than a merger between two big firms?
 A merger between three.
 That's the view of Nabarro, Olswang and CMS who merged on 1 May 2017.
 The new firm is officially called 'CMS Cameron McKenna Nabarro Olswang LLP' (phew!) but trades as 'CMS'.

-The feature below was written and researched before the CMS-Olswang-Nabarro merger was announced.
-The combined firm, called CMS, is recruiting 2017 vac schemers and 2019 trainees as a single entity in 2016/17.
+The feature below is about pre-merger Nabarro.
+It was written and researched before the CMS-Olswang-Nabarro merger took place or was announced.
+The combined firm is recruiting 2019 trainees as a single entity in 2017.